-This Peruvian Baked Cod with Panko and Huancaína Sauce features baked seasoned panko-crusted cod portions generously sauced with my twist on the classic Peruvian huancaína sauce.
+This Peruvian Baked Cod with Panko with Huancaína Sauce features baked, seasoned panko-crusted cod portions generously sauced with my twist on the classic Peruvian huancaína sauce.
 The creamy ají amarillo and queso fresco sauce is addictive and so easy to make!
 Serve with simple Peruvian-style rice and salsa criolla for a truly memorable meal.

 👩🏻🍳 Tamara Talks – About the Peruvian Flavor Profile

 As I mention in my cooking with flavor profiles post that I posted recently, I have started a series that aims to teach my readers how to use flavor profiles to create recipes from a well-stocked pantry and a few fresh ingredients.
 There will be 6 recipes in the series, and each will feature cod (or other firm, mild, white fish) and a different flavor profile.

 I started with this pan-seared Mexican fish, and followed it with this Greek-style panko crusted cod and this coconut cod curry.
 They’re all healthy, make good use of your pantry, and can be completed in about half an hour.